archivesspace/tech-docs/src/content/docs/customization/configuration.md

 ### Jetty shutdown

-Some use cases want the ability to shutdown the Jetty service using Jetty's ShutdownHandler, which allows a POST request to a specific URI to signal server shutdown.
+Some use cases want the ability to shut down the Jetty service using Jetty's ShutdownHandler, which allows a POST request to a specific URI to signal server shutdown.
 The prefix for this URI path is set to `/xkcd` to reduce the possibility of a collision in the path configuration.
 So, full path would be